13rac1/git-dev-workflow/README.md

 Notes
 -----
-* This uses Ansible for configuration management.
 * It is designed for use with Ubuntu 12.04 LTS.
 It works with a minor warning in Ubuntu 12.10; to be fixed.
 * This initial version sets up dev/test/live environments for a single project only.
 * Git clean/reset is run on every environment update.
 All files must either be in the project repository or explicitly listed in the .gitignore otherwise they will be deleted.
+(Currently disabled.)
 * No user should ever manually modify or create files in any of the managed environments.
 * After the website is running, run MySQLTuner to optimize MySQL for your data set: